ProGen18/JDVarchi/README.md

 - Simulation of Conway's Game of Life rules (birth, survival, and death of cells)
 - Customizable speed
-- Save and load simulation states
+- Save and load simulation states (The game automatically adds the `.schematic` extension if needed)
 - Random system to initialize the grid
 - Runs on 68k assembly emulator